-- Parents are invited to a welcome meeting to ensure they know about school procedures, allocation of classes and any concerns they may want to express. - Parents also receive a welcome pack with essential information to make transition as smooth as possible for children and parents. - Parents are encourage to complete an 'All about me book', which is used to support transition in the Autumn term. - Staff visit pre-schools to meet the children in their own setting and talk to the settings via telephone conversations.

-- F2 Lead and SENCo attend transition meetings for children with specific needs. - Children and parents are invited to a coffee afternoon, where the children have opportunities to visit their new classroom and meet the staff. - Year 5 children are buddied up with the new children which forms part of our big friend, little friend programme which runs through the whole of their time in F2. - Year 5 children make welcome booklets for their little friends which are passed over during the coffee afternoons. - Children from Penguins pre-school (on site private pre-school- main feeder setting) have more opportunities to visit the classroom for story time sessions, join us for lunchtime play. - Children requiring extra support will have additional visits (as required) regardless of their setting.
+- Parents are invited to a welcome meeting to ensure they know about school procedures, allocation of classes and any concerns they may want to express. - Parents also receive a welcome pack with essential information to make transition as smooth as possible for children and parents. - Parents are encouraging to complete an 'All about me book', which is used to support transition in the Autumn term. - Staff visit pre-schools to meet the children in their own setting and talk to the settings via telephone conversations. - F2 Lead and SENDCo attend transition meetings for children with specific needs. - Children and parents are invited to a coffee morning, where the children have opportunities to visit their new classroom and meet the staff. - Year 5 children are buddied up with the new children which forms part of our big friend, little friend programme which runs through the whole of their time in F2. - Year 5 children make welcome booklets for their little friends which are passed over during the coffee mornings - Children requiring extra support will have additional visits (as required) regardless of their setting.
 Often these children will have been identified as requiring additional support.

-From Foundation Stage Class to Year 1:-
+From Foundation Stage Class to Year 1: -